idlesign/uwsgiconf/docs/source/index.rst

 * It features easy to use and documented **uwsgi stub** Python module;
 * It offers **runtime** package, similar to **uwsgidecorators**, but with more abstractions;
 * It features integration with Django Framework;
-* It is able generate configuration files for Systemd, Upstart.
+* It is able to generate configuration files for Systemd, Upstart.

 *Consider using IDE with autocompletion and docstings support to be more productive with uwsgiconf.*